 Identification of Operational Risk

 Operational risk should take into account the human element especially on placement, competency, work environment, rotation/turnover.
 Banks should address process risk arising out of transaction processing, errors in execution of transactions, complexity of procedures etc. while formulating the policy.
-Sometimes violations of controls and internal control procedures, exceeding of limits, money laundering activities, systems risk also arise on account of the technology, systems and securities failure, programming error and communications failure.
+Sometimes, violations of controls and internal control procedures, exceeding of limits, money laundering activities, systems risk also arise on account of the technology, systems and securities failure, programming error and communications failure.
 In addition, reputational risk that may arise out of customer claim, staff-claim and regulators’ claim may have to be addressed.

-Measurement of Operational Risk
+Operational Risk Measurement

 Approaches for Operational Risk Capital Assessment

+For effective management of operational risk, it is necessary to make its comprehensive assessment.
 The Basel Committee has proposed three methods for calculating operational risk capital charges based on this definition:

 Basic Indicator Approach